 There are no statewide requirements to work in Delaware as an entry-level auto mechanic.
 Most employers will require a valid drivers license and a high school diploma.
 A background check may be required by some employers.
 Post-secondary education may be preferred but not required.
 Many employers require some experience, while post-secondary programs provide on-the-job training that will give students that experience prior to looking for a job.

-The Bureau of Labor Statistics (BLS) reported that in 2017 there were 1,940 auto mechanics, 540 diesel mechanics and 390 auto body and collision repairers employed in the state of Delaware.
+The Bureau of Labor Statistics (BLS) reported that in 2020 there were 1,960 auto mechanics, 580 diesel mechanics and 400 auto body and collision repairers employed in the state of Delaware.
 Employment in the automotive repair field is on the rise nationally.
-In Delaware, there is a predicted increase of four percent in employment of auto mechanics by the year 2024.
-Furthermore, auto body and collision repairers are looking at an expected eight-percent increase and diesel mechanics an 11-percent increase in employment.
+In Delaware, there is a predicted increase of one percent in employment of auto mechanics by the year 2030.
+Furthermore, auto body and collision repairers are looking at an expected three percent increase and diesel mechanics a seven percent increase in employment.
 The cities of Wilmington and Dover report the highest employment in the state for all types of mechanics.

 The work that auto mechanics, diesel mechanics and body and collision repairers do is often difficult and requires a lot of skill and physical labor.
 The salaries in this profession reflect that, even for those just beginning their careers.
 The more training a mechanic has, as well as experience and any certifications, the higher the salary may be.

 The most recent BLS data, which is from May 2021, states that auto mechanics in Delaware make $23.05 an hour or $47,940 yearly.
 Those in the highest tenth percentile can make as much as $65,430.
 Auto body and collision repairers earn $20.06 hourly and $41,730 yearly.
 While auto mechanics are the most employed in this field in Delaware, diesel mechanics are the top earners, making $23.81 an hour, or $49,520 a year, with the potential to make up to $64,510 a year.